Building Collapse Accident Attorney in Philadelphia

-If you think that you are totally safe and can let your guard down the moment you step into your apartment building, you may want to give it a second thought.
+If you think you are safe and can let your guard down when you step into your apartment building, you may want to give it a second thought.
 You may be surprised to hear this, but each year, thousands of people sustain serious injuries in apartment building accidents in Philadelphia and all across Pennsylvania.

 “Why are you telling me all this?” you might be wondering.
-We are not just trying to warn you of hidden and non-obvious hazards that may exist in your apartment building, but are also trying to inform you of your legal options to seek compensation if you actually get injured at an apartment complex.
+We are not just trying to warn you of hidden and non-obvious hazards in your apartment building.
+Still, we are also trying to inform you of your legal options to seek compensation if you get injured at an apartment complex.

-One of the most basic and most commonly breached duties is maintaining the premises in a reasonable and safe manner to prevent unreasonably dangerous conditions on the property.
-If the owner of an apartment complex or property management company has been made aware of a hazardous condition on its property, it has a legal duty to either remedy this condition or ensure the safety of tenants, renters, and visitors (for example, by posting warning signs to warn of the hazard that is being remedied or will be remedied).
+One of the most basic and commonly breached duties is maintaining the premises reasonably and safely to prevent unreasonably dangerous conditions on the property.
+Suppose the owner of an apartment complex or property management company has been made aware of a hazardous condition on its property.
+In that case, it has a legal duty to either remedy this condition or ensure the safety of tenants, renters, and visitors (for example, by posting warning signs to warn of the hazard that is being remedied or will be remedied).

 Apartment Complex Accidents and Duty of Care

 Although the vast majority of apartment complexes in Philadelphia and all across Pennsylvania are maintained in a safe and sanitary condition, many owners of apartment buildings are negligent when it comes to exercising their duty to keep the premises in a reasonably safe condition.

 In the case of the latter, this negligence and carelessness can cause serious injuries and even death to tenants, renters, and visitors on the property, which entitles the injured party to get compensated through the legal doctrine of Premises Liability in Pennsylvania.